jcapo96/fbg/converter/BUG_FIX_DOCUMENTATION.md

 **Impact:** Hours or days of measurements reduced to minutes.
 Example: 6.5 hours of data → 1 hour remaining.

+**Solution:**
-**Solution:** Zero-padding strategy—use maximum sensor count across all files, pad missing sensors with zeros, refuse tree expansion with clear instructions.
+1. Zero-padding strategy—use maximum sensor count across all files, pad missing sensors with zeros
+2. **Automatic sorting** in `makeROOTfile.py`—peak files are automatically processed in descending sensor order

 **Action Required:**
-1. Delete existing ROOT files
+1. Delete existing ROOT files and reprocess
-2. Process peak files in descending sensor order (most sensors first)
+2. No manual sorting needed—converter handles it automatically ✅
 3. Verify all time ranges are present in output

 ---